How to Localize Your App for Singapore

 Mobile games are very popular in Singapore: more than two-thirds of Singaporeans play mobile games and the city state hosts multiple international e-sports events.
 Role-playing and Strategy game categories are by far the most profitable categories, while Action and Casual games also generate a good amount of revenue and downloads.
 Two-thirds of the games ranking in the top 10 free and grossing games charts belong to one of these four categories.

-Expert TipOn the Google Play Store, store visitors see store listings in the language they set on their Android phone settings.
-However, if the app developer did not create a store listing specific to a language – for instance Malay – store visitors with Malay as their phone’s language will see the default store listing of the app instead.
+Expert TipOn Google Play, visitors see store listings in the language they set on their Android phone settings.
+However, if the app developer did not create a store listing specific to a language.
+For instance, store visitors with Malay as their phone’s language will see the default store listing of the app instead.

-A final approach is to fully translate your store listing into Chinese.
-Popular games Coin Master and Rise of Kingdom are two examples of this, but the latter includes the abbreviation of its Latin title “RoK” to ensure brand recognition.
+- Another strategy is complete translation of the store listing into Chinese.
+Games like Coin Master and Rise of Kingdom exemplify this approach.
+The latter includes its Latin title abbreviation “RoK” to maintain brand recognition.

 What emerges from an analysis of the Singaporean Google Play is that the vast majority of the creatives are simply taken from the British Play Store (for the English app pages) and the Chinese Play Store (for the Chinese app pages).
 Little localization effort is made from a creatives point of view.

-Other tips to localize your app/game for Singapore
+Bonus tips to localize your app for Singapore

-QR codes are popular on Singaporean Play Store
+1. QR codes popular on Singaporean Play Store

 QR codes are used very frequently in the daily life of Singaporeans – to access the gym, while shopping at the supermarket, or to make mobile payments.
 Singapore is the first country to have implemented a unified payment QR code called Singapore Quick Response Code (SGQR) to make life easier for customers and merchants alike and to accelerate the transition to a cashless economy.